mikaelvesavuori/figmagic/README.md

 `figmagic --recompileLocal`

 Default is `null`, and will then be taken from local `.env` file if not explicitly passed in through the CLI.

+#### Sync graphics

+`figmagic --syncGraphics`

+Default is `null`, and will then be taken from local `.env` file if not explicitly passed in through the CLI.

+Use this when you want to sync graphics in your "Graphics" page in Figma.
+Use the RC configuration file to pass in options.
+Default format will be SVG.

 #### Switch token file format